Curiosty19/Capstone/README.md

 MAKE SURE YOU HAVE NODE.JS INSTALLED.

-all the command have to be rooted in the repository file In the project directory, you can run these commands in order:
+all the command have to be rooted in the repository file In the project directory, run these commands in order:

 ### `npm -v`